 Granblue Fantasy Versus is the new fighting game on the block from the amazing team over at Arc System Works.
-This company that has brought amazing fighting games to the plate such as the Guilty Gear series and more recently, Dragon Ball FighterZ, decided that they weren’t going to slow down at all and released another amazing new fighting game IP.
-That IP is, of course, GBVS, a fighting game that is beautifully basic at first glance but has a lot hidden under the hood.
-Trust me when I say that this game will please every fighting game fan, from casuals to the hardcore and even those that are just a fan of the original Granblue Fantasy IP.
+This company that has brought amazing fighting games to the plate, such as the Guilty Gear series and, more recently, Dragon Ball FighterZ, decided that they weren’t going to slow down at all and released another amazing new fighting game IP.
+Of course, that IP is GBVS, a fighting game that is beautifully basic at first glance but has a lot hidden under the hood.
+Trust me when I say that this game will please every fighting game fan, from casuals to the hardcore and even those who are just fans of the original Granblue Fantasy IP.

-For those that have been burnt by the lackluster amount of content that has been plaguing the fighting game genre for years, this game is the one to largely turn things around.
-While there are of course still DLC characters to be purchased through the infamous season passes, there are in fact unlockables in the game.
-These goodies in the form of more character colors and weapons are unlocked through the amazing story mode which is a full-fledged side-scrolling beat-em-up RPG.
+For those that have been burnt by the lackluster amount of content plaguing the fighting game genre for years, this game is the one to largely turn things around.
+While there are, of course, still DLC characters to be purchased through the infamous season passes, there are, in fact, unlockables in the game.
+These goodies in the form of more character colors and weapons are unlocked through the amazing story mode, a full-fledged side-scrolling beat-em-up RPG.

 This mode is stocked with around two hours of fully voiced cutscenes and boss battles as well.
 Oh, and did I mention that there was the much appreciated beat-em-up essential co-op as well?
 Along with this mode, there are all the fighting game essentials such as versus mode, arcade mode, ranked match, and lobbies.
-As stated earlier there are also more characters coming in waves of five in two-character packs being rolled out.
+As stated earlier, more characters come in waves of five in two-character packs being rolled out.

-Many fighting game fans are calling Granblue Fantasy Versus the Street Fighter II: Super Turbo of a new age and they definitely hit the nail on the head.
-Granblue is a very basic fighting game, much like Super Turbo.
-Also much like Super Turbo after getting past the basics and into training mode you’ll find a wonderfully deep fighting game with a lot to discover.
+Many fighting game fans call Granblue Fantasy Versus the Street Fighter II: Super Turbo of a new age and definitely hit the nail on the head.
+Granblue is a fundamental fighting game, much like Super Turbo.
+Also, much like Super Turbo, after getting past the basics and into training mode, you’ll find a wonderfully deep fighting game with a lot to discover.

 How’s the online play?

-One of the main topics of discussion as of late in the fighting game community has been online and the need to step things up when it comes to fighting game netcode.
+One of the main topics of discussion as of late in the fighting game community has been online and the need to step things up to fight game netcode.
 Sadly, this is one front that Granblue Fantasy Versus does not deliver on.
-The netcode is on the tried and horrible delay-based format which is a far cry from that of its rollback brother.
+The netcode is on the tried and horrible delay-based format, which is a far cry from its rollback brother.
 This means that the netplay, while somewhat playable if both players are playing via an ethernet cable, won’t ever be anything close to being offline.
-Even though there is always a bit of delay the game isn’t totally unplayable online but there is still much to be desired even for those with the highest of internet speeds.
+Even though there is always a bit of delay, the game isn’t totally unplayable online, but there is still much to be desired even for those with the highest internet speeds.

 This game looks amazing

 Granblue Fantasy Versus is another fighting game in Arc System Works’s library that uses their patented 3D model style that was first put into full display in Guilty Gear: Xrd and was pushed even further with Dragon Ball FighterZ.
-Here, it’s the greatest it’s ever been with Arcsys showing that with these amazing new models and their technology that the sky is truly the limit.
+Here, it’s the greatest it’s ever been with Arcsys showing that the sky is truly the limit with these amazing new models and their technology.
 GBVS is a beautiful game that evokes feelings of playing your favorite RPG.

-The colors pop, the world (while limited due to the fighting game nature) looks vast, and there is a lot going on in the background of the stages.
-Things come to life, even more, when you jump into the story mode.
-The look of the game coupled with the amazing voice acting on both the Japanese and English side of things shows just how much effort Arcsys puts into their fighting games to deliver an amazing product.
+The colors pop, the world (while limited due to the fighting game nature) looks vast, and a lot is going on in the stages’ background.
+Things come to life even more when you jump into the story mode.
+The game’s look, coupled with the amazing voice acting on both the Japanese and English side of things, shows just how much effort Arcsys puts into their fighting games to deliver an amazing product.

 Granblue Fantasy Versus is the new fighting game from Arc System Works that is beautifully basic at first glance but has a lot hidden under the hood.
 Highly recommended for the fighting game fan, both casual and veterans a like.